bijay135/magento-basic-modules/README.md

 # Contains modules for:

-- Routing sample module
+- Custom Routing and Response Types
 - Custom Admin Page
 - Hello World with Plugins
-- Observer sample module
+- Event-Observers
-- Virtual Type sample module
+- Virtual Type
-- Calculator using Event-Observer with CSRF
+- Calculator using Event-Observers with CSRF

 # Roadmap